This is an introductory course for everyone who wants to understand how to use the controls on their camera.

 Venue: Arts and Crafts Centre – 177 Elizabeth Street.

-Fieldtrip (optional): Saturday morning, 26th August
+Fieldtrip (optional): Saturday morning, 17th March (to be confirmed)

 For more information contact us.

 Tutors: Trish McAuslan APSNZ, EFIAP, AAPS Alistair McAuslan APSNZ AV-APS

 Both Trish and Alistair are members of the Tauranga Photographic Society.
 They are experienced and successful photographers and are qualified teachers.